moonshine13/recommender_system/docs/strategies/top_n_products.md

 **Description**
 Recommends globally popular products within a recent time window.

+**Assumptions**
+- The 'current timestamp' used in data preprocessing is the maximum timestamp present in the dataset - NOT current system timestamp.

 **Steps**
 1. Filter recent ratings.
 2. Aggregate rating counts and averages.